The Bungle Bungles: Western Australia’s Hidden Secret

 Alternatively, opt for a scenic flight from Kununurra for a bird’s-eye view of the stunning landscape below.
 The flight provides a unique perspective and highlights the vastness and isolation of this incredible wilderness.

-I took this flight over the Bungle Bungles from within Purnululu Nation Park with Helispirit
+I flew over the Bungle Bungles from within Purnululu Nation Park with Helispirit

 The Bungle Bungles from the Air is magnificent.